KSPI INVESTOR NEWS: Joint Stock Company Kaspi.Kz Investors That Suffered Losses Are Encouraged To Contact Rosen Law About Ongoing Investigation Into C...

-NEW YORK, Nov.
-02, 2024 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, continues to investigate Joint Stock Company Kaspi (NASDAQ: KSPI) for potential violations of the federal securities laws.
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
+06, 2024 (GLOBE NEWSWIRE) -- Rosen Law Firm, a global investor rights law firm, continues to investigate Joint Stock Company Kaspi.kz (NASDAQ: KSPI) for potential violations of the federal securities laws.

-If you invested in Kaspi, you are encouraged to obtain additional information by visiting .

 Further, Culper announced its“research exposes this grave deception: we believe that not only do Kaspi's relationships with Russian partners permeate every segment of its business, but that in the wake of Russia's February 2022 invasion of Ukraine and into 2024, Russia has contributed materially to Kaspi's reported growth.
 Our research further unmasks Kaspi's history of shadowy dealmaking, which raises not only related party and self-dealing concerns, but also exposes the Company's vast, longstanding ties to bad actors including sanctioned oligarchs and Russian mobsters.
 We believe that Kaspi's premium valuation and US listing are at risk, and shares are headed lower.”